ybliu9/EyeGazeCapstone/README.md

 For developer and user convienience, we use python virtual environments for dependencies.
 The virtual environments use python 3.7 and is under the folder "eyegaze".

-To start with, download the entire *lib/eyegaze* directory into your working directory and <b>cd to the directory</b>.
+To start with, download the entire *eyegaze* folder in: https://drive.google.com/drive/folders/1u7680FylFu24XL-wcUKhH9chFj1conM-?usp=sharing into your working directory, and <b>cd to the directory</b>.

 ```
 # install venv, please ignore if you already have installed